A Stabilized Unfitted Space-time Finite Element Method for Parabolic Problems on Moving Domains: Introduction

 Several unfitted FEMs have been developed for solving time-dependent problems involving moving domains or moving interfaces.
 In \cite{EulerFEM,EulerStokes}, a time-stepping scheme is introduced for time-dependent moving domain problems, which requires a discrete extension of the solution from the previous time step to the domain at the next time step.
+This idea has also been applied in \cite{CLAUS} to solve two-phase flow problems with moving interfaces.
+In \cite{cutStefan}, a CutFEM for the one-phase Stefan--Signorini problem with applications in laser manufacturing is proposed.
+In \cite{MA}, an interface-tracking algorithm combined with high-order unfitted characteristic finite element methods is developed for moving interface problems governed by the Oseen equations.
+Furthermore, several immersed finite element methods incorporating time-stepping strategies have been proposed in \cite{IFEM1,IFEM2,IFEM3} for solving parabolic moving interface problems.
 Meanwhile, a space-time FEM based on discontinuous Galerkin (DG) time-stepping has been proposed in \cite{Preuss,XFEMdg,XFEMdg3d,BADIA2023} to handle moving domains and interfaces.
 This approach has also been adapted to moving surface problems \cite{surface} and coupled bulk-surface problems \cite{bulkSurface}.
 More recently, the method has been extended to a continuous-in-time space-time formulation \cite{Heimann2021,Heimann2023}.
 However, all the aforementioned methods are sequential in time and require sufficiently small time steps to maintain accuracy when the domain undergoes high oscillations or large deformations over time.